CreativeInquiry/terrapattern-website/content/landing_page_1.md

-## Terrapattern finds places that look the same using machine learning.
-Terrapatterns provides researchers, journalists, citizen scientists, and artists the ability to quickly and easily scan extremely large geographical areas for specific visual features.
+## Terrapattern is a visual search tool for satellite imagery.
+The project provides journalists, citizen scientists, and other researchers with the ability to quickly scan large geographical regions for specific visual features.